 Here’s how the typical appliance warranty works.

 - The customer enters into a contract with a home warranty company, in which said customer pays a monthly fee to cover the costs of appliance repairs when/if the need arises.
-The higher the monthly fee, the more appliances that will be covered.
+The higher the monthly fee, the more appliances the contract will cover.

 - When the customer’s appliance breaks, the customer contacts the home warranty company and they assign an independent local appliance repair company (like Cody’s Appliance Repair) to perform the repair.